 For all the joys that come with home ownership, the list of headaches — from installing light fixtures to fixing leaky faucets — is never-ending.
 If you ever aspire to own your own home, you would do well to learn how to manage these headaches.

-If you dream of eventual home ownership, consider an education in household repairs as a necessary primer.
+If you dream of eventual home ownership, consider taking a college course in household repairs.

 Suggested Home Repair Guidance: